peterjnz/icscybertn/SummitInfo.md

 ## Call for Exhibitors
 Please consider exhibiting at the NZ ICS/OT Cyber Summit if you are a service/technology provider working in the NZ ICS/OT security space and would like the opportunity to present your offering in person to NZ ICS/OT security practitioners.

-The costs for exhibiting are:   NZD tbd ex gst for a booth (1.2m deep, 2.4m wide) including Eventbrite fees
+The costs for exhibiting are:   NZD 1950 inc. fees ex. gst for a booth (1.2m deep, 2.4m wide)

 Those wanting to sponsor can choose to exhibit.
 No formal sponsorship is required at this time.

+From the previous Summit survey:
+-  For Q1, 100% of respondents were satisfied or extremely satisfied with 2023 summit
+-  For Q6, respondents gave a [Net Promotor Score (NPS®)](https://www.netpromotersystem.com/) of 79 with an average of 9.3/10
+-  For Q7, the summit exceeded expectations for 65% of respondents (35% met expectations)

 Please note:
--	The venue is limited to ~20 exhibitors – first-come, first-served
+-	The venue is limited to ~15 exhibitors – first-come, first-served
--	Exhibitors will not receive a list of NZ ICS/OT Cyber Summit 2023 attendees
+-	Exhibitors will not receive a list of NZ ICS/OT Cyber Summit attendees
 -	No free passes will be issued.
 All exhibitors must hold an attendee pass
--	Attendee passes are a very reasonable NZD tbd ex gst
+-	Attendee passes are a very reasonable NZD 195 inc. fees ex. gst
 -	All trestle tables and booths come with power.
 The venue has password-protected Wi-Fi

-Tickets WILL be via Eventbrite: https://icscyber.eventbrite.co.nz/.
-Based on booth and table registrations, the summit team will shape the layout of the exhibitor area.
+Tickets via Eventbrite: https://icscyber.eventbrite.co.nz/.
+Based on booth registrations, the summit team will shape the layout of the exhibitor area.
 The summit team will engage with exhibitors on a first-come, first-served basis for them to select the booth they have bought.

 Exhibitor timeline closer to the Summit:
--	Monday 11th November, exhibitor sales are scheduled to close
+-	Monday 2nd November, 17:00 NZT exhibitor sales are scheduled to close
 -	Monday 11th November, 12:00 pm onwards, the DEVON room opens for early pack-in
 -	Tuesday 12th November, 7:30 am onwards, the DEVON room opens for late pack-in
-   From 8:30, Summit begins
+   -  From 8:30, Summit begins
-   From 17:00, closing drinks in exhibitor area – drink tickets provided with registration
+   -  From 17:00, closing drinks in exhibitor area – drink tickets provided with registration
-   From 19:00, event ends – early pack-out
+   -  From 19:00, event ends – early pack-out
 -	Wednesday 13th November – late pack-out

 Please submit your questions via exhibit@icscyber.org.nz

 ## Panels
-We will run a number of panels at the NZ ICS/OT Cyber Summit 2023.
+We will run a number of panels at the NZ ICS/OT Cyber Summit.

 Current line-up:
 tbd